-On the opened page, in the SSID field, specify a new name for the network (use digits and Latin characters).
+On the opened page, in the SSID field, specify a new name for the network in the 5GHz band (use digits and Latin characters).

-Figure 44.
-Changing the name of the wireless LAN.
+Figure 47.
+Changing the name of the wireless LAN in the 5GHz band.

-On the next page, you can modify security settings of the WLAN.
+On the next page, you can modify security settings of the WLAN in the 5GHz band.

 Select the Protected value from the Network Authentication drop-down list and enter a key (a password that will be used to access your wireless network) in the Network key field.
 Use digits and Latin characters.
-After applying this setting, the WPA-PSK/WPA2-PSK mixed authentication type is specified for the router's WLAN.
+After applying this setting, the WPA-PSK/WPA2-PSK mixed authentication type is specified for the router's WLAN in the 5GHz band.

 When the Open value is selected, the Network key field is unavailable.
-After applying this setting, the Open authentication type with no encryption is specified for the router's WLAN.
+After applying this setting, the Open authentication type with no encryption is specified for the router's WLAN in the 5GHz band.

-Figure 45.
-Selecting a security mode for the wireless network.
+Figure 48.
+Selecting a security mode for the wireless network in the 5GHz band.

 On the next page, the specified settings are displayed.
 Make sure that they are correct and then click the Apply button.
-After clicking the button, the page for configuring the router to use an IPTV settop box opens (see the Configuring IPTV section, page 61).
+After clicking the button, the page for configuring the router to use an IPTV settop box opens (see the Configuring IPTV section, page 65).